anmamuncoder/anmamuncoder/README.md

    <a href="https://github.com/sponsors/Thinkright20"><img alt="sponsors" title="All Sponsors" src="https://img.shields.io/badge/-All Sponsors-FD9494?style=for-the-badge&logo=GitHub&logoColor=black"/></a>
  <img src="https://media.giphy.com/media/hr9Z9s7a04vh22LHSw/giphy.gif" height="40px" width="40px" />  -->

-#### I’m a Software Engineer and Python Developer and Competitive Programmer with a strong focus on backend development, particularly using Django REST Framework with React.js. with 2+ Year Exparience.
+#### I’m a Software Engineer and Python Developer and Competitive Programmer with a strong focus on backend development, particularly using Django REST Framework with React.js.
+With 2+ years of Experience.
 My journey in competitive programming has allowed me to solve over **`1500 problems`** across various platforms in just 1 year.
 I have a LeetCode rating of *1492* after solving *800+ problems*, and on Codeforces, I’ve solved *400+ problems*, achieving the highest rating of 1065.
 Additionally, I’m a *2-star* coder on CodeChef, with a highest rating of 1429.
 I’ve also earned *5-star* rankings on HackerRank in Problem Solving, *C++, Python, and MySQL, and 4-star in C and Java*.
 I’m always up for a challenge and passionate about solving complex problems with clean, efficient code.